Skip to main content

 Set up the ASAR file

-Place the zipped ASAR file on a web server that you control, so that the URL of the file is accessible to users in your organization.
+For deploying to Windows systems, place the zipped ASAR file on a web server that you control, so that the URL of the file is accessible to users in your organization.
+For deploying to macOS systems, transfer the unzipped ASAR file (workspace.asar) to a local file path on each system.

 Configure the app manifest